The Risk Of Speed

 That said, he was still wrong about most stuff.
 For example, he predicted that technology would result in greater democracy with populations exerting greater control of society and instituting more local control.
 Pretty much the exact opposite has been the result of the technological revolution.
 I think we can also say that the idea of a managerial class rising out of the technological revolution was something that many conservatives were onto long before Alvin Toffler predicted it.
 Burnham wrote The Managerial Revolution in 1941.

 Anyway, that all came to mind when I saw this posted on Breitbart.
-George Gilder is a futurist, an economist and an advocate of intelligent design.
+George Gilder is a futurist, an economist, and an advocate of intelligent design.
 He is co-founder of the Discovery Institute.
-It’s probably accurate to describe him as a techno-utopian, one of those guys who sits around thinking about the singularity.
+It is probably accurate to describe him as a techno-utopian, one of those guys who sits around thinking about the singularity.
 He has a book out predicting the end of Google and the rise of a block chain technology as the salvation of humanity from technocracy.
 The Breitbart piece is an effort to sell books to conservatives.

-Gilder is also a rabid philo-Semite.
+Gilder is also a rabid Philo-Semite.
 He wrote a book called The Israel Test, in which he credits everything good in the world to Israel.
 That won him endless praise from neocons and Buckley Conservatives.
 He has argued that antisemitism is the hatred of capitalism and excellence.
 The only reason to mention this is that like all futurists, Gilder is a bit of grifter.
 The futurism game is not any different from reading tarot cards or doing astrological charts.
 The idea is to tell the mark what they want to hear.
 Flattery always sells.

 In the 1970’s when American manufacturing was in trouble, Alvin Toffler wrote about a future of super-industry, where everyone had a super job.
 In the 80’s when things were looking up, the future was going to be even more super.
-The futurist is primarily concerned with future earnings and no one is buying a book or paying for a speech about how crappy things are going to be in the future.
-That’s why Gilder is out with a book claiming techno-feudalism is going to be replaced by a new utopian algorithm that makes everything super.
+The futurist is primarily concerned with future earnings, and no one is buying a book or paying for a speech about how crappy things are going to be in the future.
+That is why Gilder is out with a book claiming techno-feudalism is going to be replaced by a new utopian algorithm that makes everything super.

 Now, what about his central claim about Google?
-That it’s model for skimming off the economy is doomed to failure?
+That it is model for skimming off the economy is doomed to failure?
 The fact that he seems to not have the slightest idea how Google makes money or how it is arranged as a business is not encouraging.
 Comparing Google’s business model to Marxism is just marketing.
 It is boob bait for the bubbas that read people like Michelle Malkin.
 The book is probably littered with the usual abracadabra words and phrases that titillate the audience of Conservative Inc.

-The fact is, Google’s business model was a complete accident.
+The fact is Google’s business model was a complete accident.
 Like most tech companies, it was supposed to be a pump and dump.
 Page and Brin wanted to sell their search engine once it gained popularity.
 When they could not find a buyer, they figured out how to turn it into a roadside bandit, charging tolls via ad dollars.
-They correctly saw that the search engine was a bottleneck and the bottleneck is always the best place to skim from the users.
+They correctly saw that the search engine was a bottleneck, and the bottleneck is always the best place to skim from the users.
 Google simply taxes people on their way from one service to another.

 Can this model last forever?
 Nothing lasts forever, but as a state protected monopolist, they will exist until the state decides otherwise.
 Given that Google has more than enough money to buy every elected official in Washington, no one in politics is in a hurry to break up Google.
 Throw in the fact that like the state security agencies, Google can spy on all of the elected officials and their aides, Google and the rest of the oligarchs will remain in power until the revolution.
-But, that’s not a promising future, so futurists ignore it.
+But that is not a promising future, so futurists ignore it.

 Feudalism.Net

 The main reason developers are shifting to this model is that they cannot charge high fees for their software, due to the mass of software on the market.
-Competition has drive down prices.
-Further, customers are not inclined to pay high maintenance fees, when they can buy new systems at competitive rates.
+Competition has driven down prices.
+Further, customers are not inclined to pay high maintenance fees when they can buy new systems at competitive rates.
 The solution is stop selling the stuff and start renting it.
 This fits the oligopoly scheme as it ultimately puts them in control of the developers.
-Apple and Google are now running protection rackets for developers.

 It also means the end of any useful development.
 Take a look at the situation Stefan Molyneux faces.
-A band of religious fanatics has declared him a heretic and wants him burned.
-The Great Church of Technology is now in the process of having him expelled from the internet.
-As he wrote in a post, he invests 12 years building his business on-line, only to find out he owns none of it.
+He has been otherized, so the Great Church of Technology is now in the process of having him expelled from the internet.
+As he wrote in a post, he invests twelve years building his business on-line, only to find out he owns none of it.
 He was always just a tenant farmer, who foolishly invested millions in YouTube.
 Like a peasant, he is now about to be evicted.

 How long before someone like this monster discovers that Google and Apple will no longer allow him to use any apps on his phone?
 Or maybe he is denied access to his accounting system?
 How long before his insurer cuts off his business insurance, claiming the threat from homosexual terrorists poses too high of a risk?
-Federal law prevents the electric company from shutting off his power due to politics, but Federal law used to prevent secret courts and secret warrants.
-Things change as the people in charge change.
+Federal law prevents the electric company from shutting off his power due to politics, but federal law used to prevent secret courts and secret warrants.

 The Nature of Diversity